AlexxcelerateDev/UnitConverter/README.md

 This project consists of a unit conversion application with a backend developed in Spring Boot (Kotlin) and a frontend developed in React with TypeScript.

+This project is inspired by the Unit Converter project idea from [roadmap.sh](https://roadmap.sh/projects/unit-converter).

 ## Project Structure

 ```